 - User experience

-Knowing how Google views and ranks your site is crucial to effectively utilizing the Google Search Console data.
+Knowing how Google views and ranks your site is crucial to effectively utilize your own Google Search Console data.
 What you can ultimately piece together here is user intent.
-If you can identify why users visit your site, you can optimize your landing page to generate more traffic and cater to these needs and increase your chances of closing a sale.
+If you can identify why users visit your site, you can optimize your landing pages to generate more traffic and cater to their needs, increasing your chances of closing a sale in the long run.

-Another critical metric offered in the performance report is the Average Position or the average of your ranking positions for every keyword your entire site ranks for.
+One critical metric offered in the performance report is the Average Position for every keyword your entire site ranks for.
 While this number alone doesn’t tell us much, working down to look at your average ranking positions for specific keywords and page URL’s tells us a lot.

 Although 1st position is always the goal, it may not always be realistic.
 Typically you will see most sites follow the 80/20 rule, with 80% of the traffic coming from 20% of the pages.
 Once you establish your top-performing pages and keyword queries, you can use it as a benchmark.
 Using this data, you can identify which pages and keywords are underperforming on your site and optimize them to rank higher.